 Listen to Anne’s Webinar:

 Anne shares how to use the Bible to teach world history in this 1-hour webinar.
-Click below to watch (with slides) or download audio here.
+Download audio here.